Master of Primary Health Care (MPHC)

 Overview

 The Master of Primary Health Care (MPHC) degree is is a nationally-recognised multidisciplinary advanced qualification for health professionals engaged in the delivery of primary health care.
-It provides an appropriate advanced multidisciplinary qualification for students who have completed a Postgraduate Diploma in Primary Health Care (PGDipPHC), which includes approved research methods paper(s).
-The papers in Māori Health and Evidence-based Practice are also recommended.
-Either further papers can then be selected from a wide range of disciplines relevant to primary health care and complemented with a dissertation, or a thesis can be prepared and completed on a topic chosen by the student in consultation with a supervisor.
+It provides an appropriate advanced multidisciplinary qualification for students who have completed a Postgraduate Diploma in Primary Health Care (PGDipPHC).

 As a consequence of the multidisciplinary nature of the programme, the graduate will gain an advanced appreciation of team dynamics in the primary health care setting.
 The team approach, now so essential to professional practitioners in primary health care, will be fostered and confirmed.

-The graduate will have an advanced understanding of the nature and practice of primary health care, advanced clinical training in personally selected areas of practice, and experience in working with other health professionals involved in primary health care.
-In addition, the graduate will have the ability and skills to independently set up and carry out relevant research within the primary health care field, and to be able to contribute significantly to new developments in health care delivery.
+The graduate will have an advanced understanding of the nature and practice of primary health care, advanced training in personally selected areas of practice, and experience in working with other health professionals involved in primary health care.
+In addition, the graduate will have the ability and skills to independently set up and carry out relevant research within the primary health care field, and to be able to contribute significantly to new knowledge and/or developments in health care delivery.

 These graduates will provide an educated resource for future primary health planning and education.